dgraph-io/dgraph/wiki/content/enterprise-features/index.md

 The `anonymous` parameter can be set to "true" to a allow backing up to S3 or Minio bucket that requires no credentials (i.e a public bucket).

-#### Backup to NFS.
+#### Backup to NFS
 ```
 # localhost:8080 is the default Alpha HTTP port
 $ curl -XPOST localhost:8080/admin/backup -d "destination=/path/to/local/directory"
 ```

-A local filesystem will work only if all the alphas have access to it (e.g all the alphas are running on the same filesystems as a normal process, not a docker container).
+A local filesystem will work only if all the Alphas have access to it (e.g all the Alphas are running on the same filesystems as a normal process, not a Docker container).
 However, a NFS is recommended so that backups work seamlessly across multiple machines and/or containers.